Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Working with poisons enables you to acquire lore about which plants and animals are poisonous.

 **Handle Poison**
-Your proficiency allows you to handle and apply a poison without risk of exposing yourself to its effects.
+Your Proficiency allows you to handle and apply a poison without risk of exposing yourself to its effects.

 | **ACTIVITY** | **DC** |
 | --- | :-: |